rclement/romain-clement.net/content/articles/static-data-warehouse-sqlite-metabase.md

 ---
-title: Static Data Warehouse using SQLite and Metabase
+title: Data Warehouse with SQLite & Metabase
 summary: >-
   Does a data warehouse need to be costly?
 Maybe not.
 A quick note on using SQLite combined with Metabase to host and exploit a static SQL database